openfde/device_fde/README.md

-Device configuration for fde images
+Device configuration for openfde images
 ==================================